List Widget Overview [src]

 Both selections and activation are supported among other things via widget

 actions.
 This allows developers to add widgets to their

-lists that cause selections to change or to trigger activation via
+lists that cause selections to change or to trigger activation via the

 GtkActionable interface.
-For a list of all supported actions see the
+For a list of all supported actions

-While for short lists it is not a problem to instantiate widgets for every item in the model, once lists grow to thousands or millions of elements, this gets less feasible.
+While it is not a problem for short lists to instantiate widgets for every item in the model, once lists grow to thousands or millions of elements, this gets less feasible.
 Because of this, the views only create a limited amount of listitems and recycle them by binding them to new items.
 In general, views try to keep listitems available only for the items that can actually be seen on screen.